 The field set-up group will do the restocking of travel kits and trunks during the post-practice period after each use for that week.
 Athletic training students assigned a specific kit for a specific sport are responsible for checking and/or restocking their kits before going to the next trip, practice, or game.
 The stocking of these kits and trunks will be governed by the needs of the sport and the Head Athletic Trainer.
 The issuing of supplies for these kits will be provided by the athletic training student assigned to be in charge of cage #2.
-A supply requisition must be filled out 24 hours in advance and approved by a staff athletic trainer and returned to the student in charge of cage #2.
+Kits and trunks should not be stocked from the items normally maintained in the athletic training clinics.